lemonade-sdk/lemonade-vscode/README.md

 Use your local Lemonade LLM server with VS Code GitHub Copilot Chat!
 Connect to your locally running Lemonade server to use local LLM models for code assistance and chat.

 ## 🚀 Getting Started
-1. Make sure your Lemonade server is running on `http://127.0.0.1:8000`
+1. Make sure your Lemonade server is running
-    * We recommend setting the context size to at least 32k by using the Lemonade tray or `--ctx-size` cli option.
+    * We recommend setting the context size to at least 32k by using the Lemonade tray or --ctx-size cli option.
 1. Install the Lemonade Copilot Chat extension
 1. Open VS Code's chat interface
 1. Click the model picker and click "Manage Models..."